David37/MarsRoverCodingChallenge/README.md

 Make sure you have to **dotnet core sdk** installed on your system, which you can download from [here](https://www.microsoft.com/net/download/core).

 To see if you have **dotnet core skd** open the terminal and type `dotnet -h`.
-You will see help messages on the termianl.
+You will see help messages on the terminal.